josephmjoy/robotics/python_robotutils/NOTES.md

 TRACE:robotutils:This an UNGUARDED trace message ERROR:robotutils:This is an error message
 ```
-Note the default output format starts with the logging level, and TRACE has been added to the
+Note that, by default, each line in the output starts with the text version of the logging level,
-list of levels.
+and in the about output, TRACE has been added to the list of levels.
 This was done in `_mylogging.py`, with `logging.addLevelName(TRACELEVEL, "TRACE")`.
+Without this call, the level gets reported as "Level 9".

 ### A discarded variation - automatically populate module-level attributes
 The following version of `_mylogging.py` exposes method `setuplogging` that takes a module name.